-The Participant is a "person receiving services" and can be the employer of record.
+In the IRIS Waiver program, the person who self-directs his or her care is called the Participant.
+A participant is a "person receiving services" and is the employer of record.
 A participant can choose a Personal Representative to assist him/her with employer tasks.
 The representative is not the legal employer and cannot be a paid employee.
+An Employee works for the participant, NOT the FEA.